It’s Day 33 of the government shutdown, and Washington remains stuck

 We’re stuck.
 And there’s no end in sight.

-The only thing that’s relatively new in this shutdown standoff is the Senate vote set for Thursday on Trump’s proposal to re-open the government (with border wall funding, as well as temporary relief for DACA recipients) and a Democratic alternative that would simply re-open the government through February 8 (which the Senate passed in a voice vote before Christmas in the last Congress).
+The only thing that’s relatively new in this shutdown standoff is the Senate vote set for Thursday on Trump’s proposal to reopen the government (with border wall funding, as well as temporary relief for DACA recipients) and a Democratic alternative that would simply reopen the government through Feb.
+8 (which the Senate passed in a voice vote before Christmas in the last Congress).

 NBC’s Frank Thorp says that both of these measures will likely fail, as the president’s proposal needs seven Democrats to defect, while the Democratic continuing resolution (CR) needs 13 Republican senators to break to their side.